-- being over friendly with children - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language. - 3.5 To do this, employees must have fully read and understood our child protection/safeguarding policies, be aware of our systems for keeping children safe and must follow the guidance in these policies at all times.

-3.6 All employees must cooperate with colleagues and with external agencies where necessary.
+- being over friendly with children - having favourites; - taking photographs of children on their mobile phone, without specific consent to do so; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language. - 3.6 To do this, employees must have fully read and understood our child protection/safeguarding policies, be aware of our systems for keeping children safe and must follow the guidance in these policies at all times. - 3.7 All employees must cooperate with colleagues and with external agencies where necessary.